sijms/go-ora/README.md

     - I always update the driver fixing issues and add new features so always ensure that you get latest release
     - See examples for more help
+### version 2.6.4: Add Support for TimeStamp with timezone
+* now you can TimeStampTZ as input/output parameters to store timestamp with timezone in the table
+* see code in examples/TimeStamp TZ
 ### version 2.6.2: Add Support for Lob Prefetch
 * now you can control how you need to get lob data
   * **pre-fetch (default)** = lob data is sent from the server before send lob locator